PostHog/hogql-jdbc-driver/README.md

 ## Note

 This is still very much a work in progress.
-For example the API URL is encoded in the query.
+For example the API URL and a (development) private key are encoded in the code.

 However it at least works for making SQL queries inside PyCharm.